NANA-hq/VerifyNG/README.md

 - beverages
 - household products

-Many consumers cannot easily confirm whether a product is authentic, NAFDAC-approved, or potentially harmful before purchase or use.
+Many consumers cannot easily confirm whether a product is authentic, NAFDAC-approved, or potentially harmful before purchase or use due to
+- lack of accessible verification systems
+- low public awareness
+- poor transparency
+- limited real-time product validation tools

+This creates risks to health, safety, and trust.
+VerifyNG provides a faster and smarter solution.
 VerifyNG was created to make product safety checks faster, easier, and more accessible to everyday users.

 What Users Can Do